-By combining satellite data, drone footage and on-the-ground updates, Sumthing allows both individuals and businesses to follow the real-life impact of their contributions.
+By combining satellite data, drone footage and on-the-ground updates, Sumthing allows both individuals and businesses to follow the real-life impact of their contributions to nature projects around the world.
 It's a fresh, purpose-driven approach that is gaining traction in a space historically marked by opacity and scepticism.

 Making impact visible

 This transparency isn't just about storytelling.
 It builds accountability and encourages more, and more consistent, contributions to a sector in dire need of funding.
-Sumthing also offers plug-in technology to help nature organisations and corporate partners visualise their impact on their own websites, giving them tools to communicate restoration results directly to stakeholders.
+Sumthing also offers technology to help nature organisations communicate about their impact through their own channels, such as a website or social media.
+This gives them the tools to communicate restoration results directly to stakeholders.

 Driven by a regenerative mission

-Sumthing’s mission is simple yet profound: to help regenerate the planet by making it easy and rewarding to give back to nature.
+Sumthing’s mission is simple yet profound: to create a comeback for nature by mobilizing a societal tipping point where supporting nature becomes the norm, not the exception.
 The company is guided by seven global restoration goals that reflect the UN Decade on Ecosystem Restoration.
 These include restoring forest cover, improving soil health, cleaning up rivers and oceans, and protecting biodiversity.
 Every project on Sumthing’s platform contributes towards one or more of these shared objectives.

-Examples include projects such as revitalising soil and planting trees in the Netherlands, restoring seagrass meadows in the Mediterranean, and increasing biodiversity in rural landscapes through wildflower planting.
+Examples in the Netherlands include growing food forests and cultivating biodiversity strips.
+But Sumthing's impact spans also (far) beyond our borders.
+From restoring forests in the UK to restoring seagrass meadows in the Atlantic.
 All initiatives are carefully vetted by an impact board made up of ecologists and restoration experts.

 Steward ownership: mission first

-Sumthing is a steward-owned company, governed under the principles of the 'We Are Stewards' model.
+Sumthing is a steward-owned company.
 This structure ensures that control remains with mission-aligned stewards, not profit-driven shareholders.
 And that profits are used to advance the company’s ecological goals.
 Over time, investors’ shares are bought back, and returns are capped.
+In practice this means voting rights stay with stewards who are committed to Sumthing’s mission, while profits are limited and always secondary to Sumthing's purpose.
+Any surplus is reinvested in nature restoration, not paid out to external shareholders.
+An independent foundation safeguards this structure, ensuring Sumthing's mission always comes first.

 Looking ahead

-The funding, jointly provided by Triodos Regenerative Money Centre and co-investor Oost NL, will allow Sumthing to scale its team, expand its platform, and reach more business partners and nature organisations.
-A research collaboration with Cambridge University is also underway, further validating Sumthing’s impact-tracking approach.
+Sumthing has secured funding from Triodos Regenerative Money Centre, co-investor Oost NL (who invested an equal amount), and a group of private investors.
+This will enable Sumthing to scale its team, expand its platform, and connect with more business partners and nature organizations.
+Additionally, a research collaboration with Cambridge University is underway, further validating Sumthing’s impact-tracking approach.

 By backing Sumthing, Triodos Regenerative Money Centre signals its confidence not only in the potential of the company, but in a new kind of regenerative economy: one rooted in transparency, collaboration and mission-first entrepreneurship.
 Learn more at www.sumthing.org.